TheWolverine - Wolverine TV: Breaking Down Michigan Recruits We Saw Over The Weekend

 Wolverine TV: Breaking Down Michigan Recruits We Saw Over The Weekend

-The Wolverine's Clayton Sayfie and EJ Holland break down every Michigan Wolverines football recruit they saw over the weekend.
+The Wolverine's Clayton Sayfie, Austin Fox and EJ Holland break down the Michigan Wolverines football recruiting targets they saw over the weekend.

 Watch below and make sure to subscribe to our YouTube channel.